bogue89/LionPlayer/README.md

 * playpause - will play if paused, or pause if playing
 * fullscreen - when fired with user interaction goes fullscreen on webkit, moz, opera and ms.

 The LionPlayer object is compatible with mootools or jquery and pretty much every web browser.
-In adition with the functions you cand easily add events with *LionPlayer.addEventListener('event')* or *LionPlayer.addevent('event)* like in mootools.
+In addition with the functions you cand easily add events with *LionPlayer.addEventListener('event')* or *LionPlayer.addevent('event)* like in mootools.

 Aplication